eco-stake/restake/README.md

 As there are existing operators using the 118 path, operators will need to opt in to the correct path when they want to upgrade. *New operators should use the correct path before they get grants*.

-The correct path can be set in one of two ways, using a [config override](#overriding-networks-config-locallyuse-your-own-node) file.
+The correct path can be set in one of two ways using a [config override](#overriding-networks-config-locallyuse-your-own-node) file.
 You should use `"correctSlip44": true` if possible.

 ```json
 {